Leukocyte extravasation: Recent advances

-In 1976, SEM images showed that there were homing receptors on microvilli-like tips on leukocytes that would allow white blood cells to get out of the blood vessel and get into tissue.
+In 1976, SEM images showed that there were homing receptors on microvilli-like tips on leukocytes that would allow white blood cells to get out of the blood vessel and into tissue.
 Since the 1990s the identity of ligands involved in leukocyte extravasation have been studied heavily.
 This topic was finally able to be studied thoroughly under physiological shear stress conditions using a typical flow chamber.
 Since the first experiments, a strange phenomenon was observed.
 Binding interactions between the white blood cells and the vessel walls were observed to become stronger under higher force.
 Selectins (E-selectin, L-selectin, and P-selectin) were found to be involved in this phenomenon.

 The shear threshold requirement seems counterintuitive because increasing shear elevates the force applied to adhesive bonds and it would seem that this should increase the dislodging ability.
 Nevertheless, cells roll more slowly and more regularly until an optimal shear is reached where rolling velocity is minimal.
 This paradoxical phenomenon has not been satisfactorily explained despite the widespread interest.

 One initially dismissed hypothesis that has been gaining interest is the catch bond hypothesis, where the increased force on the cell slows off-rates and lengthen the bond lifetimes and stabilizing the rolling step of leukocyte extravasation.

 Flow-enhanced cell adhesion is still an unexplained phenomenon that could result from a transport-dependent increase in on-rates or a force-dependent decrease in off-rates of adhesive bonds.
 L-selectin requires a particular minimum of shear to sustain leukocyte rolling on P-selectin glycoprotein ligand-1 (PSGL-1) and other vascular ligands.
 It has been hypothesized that low forces decrease L-selectin–PSGL-1 off-rates (catch bonds), whereas higher forces increase off-rates (slip bonds).